ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ## Expandable volume concepts
 {: #expandable-volume-concepts}

-You can increase the capacity of second-generation boot volumes at any time, regardless if they are attached to a virtual server or not.
+You can increase the capacity of second-generation boot and data volumes at any time, regardless if they are attached to a virtual server or not.
 First-generation boot and data volumes must be attached to a running server when you attempt to increase the capacity.

 ### Data volumes
 {: #expand-data-vols}